adham-elarabawy/open-manus/README.md

 TODO: Fill this out for a longer horizon (control, RL, planning, etc).

 TODO: Formalize success criterion.

-### Motivations
-I've previously made an open-source differential drive platform, quadruped, and star tracker, which all had interesting design, control, and mechanical challenges.
-My day job is currently a Machine Learning Research Engineer at a legal AI startup called [Harvey](https://www.harvey.ai) where I work on composing large language models into useful legal assistants, but ultimately my passion (and foray into machine learning) has always been robotics.
-Currently, I'm most interested in machine learning/reinforcement learning in the context of robotics, and I feel that building and training models to control a bionic hand will function to keep me up-to-date with the machine learning literature and keep me connected to my first love (robotics).

-There are many odes to [Ismail al-Jazari](https://en.wikipedia.org/wiki/Ismail_al-Jazari) throughout this project (e.g. the RL model being named Jazari).
-He was a Muslim polymath inventor from the 12th century known as the "father of robotics" due to his groundbreaking work in automata, and happens to be a personal inspiration of mine.

 ### Helpful Resources
  - [Will Cogley's Bionic Hand](https://www.youtube.com/watch?v=Iej2jkwU-ts) - I found his videos to be deeply interesting, but felt conflicted about the wire-driven joints.
 I felt that a direct-drive hand would make assembly/control/maintenance easier, and posed some interesting challenges, so decided to make my own direct-drive design.
 Ultimately, this was a great project, and his videos are wonderful to watch, even if only for entertainment.